n3x77/lnav-thor/README.md

 Big Thanks to Paul Wayper!
 He presented lnav at the Linux.conf.au in 2016 and wrote a lot of custom formats for the tool.

-The recording of his alk can be found here, which also includes a short into into lnav: [Paul Wayper - Using lnav - linux.conf.au 2016](https://www.youtube.com/watch?v=D9Tox1ysPXE)
+The recording of his talk and the short into into lnav can be found here: [Paul Wayper - Using lnav - linux.conf.au 2016](https://www.youtube.com/watch?v=D9Tox1ysPXE)

-His github repo includes a lof of useful other log formats: [PaulWay/lnav-formats](https://github.com/PaulWay/lnav-formats)
+His github repository includes a lof of useful other log formats: [PaulWay/lnav-formats](https://github.com/PaulWay/lnav-formats)

 ## THOR & SPARK